European-Unified-ID/EUID-docs/api/v1/guides/publisher-client-side.md

 >IMPORTANT: The EUID SDK currently stores tokens in first-party cookies.
 Since implementation details like this may change in the future, to avoid potential issues, be sure to rely on the [EUID SDK APIs](../sdks/client-side-identity.md#api-reference) for your identity management.

-For custom integration scenarios for app developers and CTV broadcasters without utilizing the EUID SDK, see [Server-Only Integration Guide](./custom-publisher-integration.md).
+For custom integration scenarios for app developers and CTV broadcasters without utilizing the EUID SDK, see [Server-Only Publisher Integration Guide](./custom-publisher-integration.md).

 ## Integration Steps